The holy month of Ramadan is coming to an end, and families are wondering how to celebrate Eid Al Fitr during this pandemic.

 For younger children, you can surprise them in the morning to wake up to a colourful balloon party.

-You could also gather together for board games, some family competitions, or have a walk around the block and practice the sunnah of smiling to others.
+You could also gather together for board games, some family competitions, or have a walk around the block and practice the sunnah of smiling at others.

 6. Share the happiness